Virginia Domestic Violence Lawyer

 When you are charged with domestic violence in the Commonwealth of Virginia, it can seem as though your whole world is suddenly crashing down.
 As if the domestic violence incident and the circumstances surrounding it aren’t dire enough, the penalties associated with a domestic violence conviction could result in a misdemeanor or felony conviction on your permanent record, along with fines, jail time, probation, restraining orders or all of the above.
 Such a conviction, particularly if it’s classified as a felony, could make current and future employment, as well as obtaining a loan or housing, extremely difficult.

 The reality is that domestic violence charges can often be overcharged or even completely fabricated.
 Even if the case is valid and warranted, hiring a Virginia domestic violence lawyer can assist you in reducing the associated penalties that come with conviction.
-An experienced Virginia criminal attorney will look at each individual aspect of your case and rely on all allowable legal resources in order to create a case that protects your rights and fights for the maintenance of your innocence.
+An experienced criminal defense attorney will look at each individual aspect of your case and rely on all allowable legal resources in order to create a case that protects your rights and fights for the maintenance of your innocence.

-Defining Domestic Violence in Virginia
+Defining Domestic Violence in Northern Virginia

 In Virginia, domestic violence charges are governed by similar laws to those that govern assault and battery charges.
 The state code covering domestic violence cases, in particular, is § 18.2-57.2.
 Assault and battery are defined by Virginia common law, with assault being defined as the attempt to make offensive or harmful contact, and battery being defined as the actual contact itself.
 In Virginia, you can be charged with assault even if that assault does not result in battery.
 This forms something of a legal gray area for courts, and serves as the perfect opportunity for a skilled Virginia domestic violence lawyer to defend your case.